-On Thursday I talked about the concept of social media marketing and why I think it’s a more important way to handle your business online rather than blatantly spamming all over the place.
+Some years ago I talked about the concept of social media marketing, and why I think it’s a more important way to handle your business online rather than blatantly spamming all over the place.
 Today I’m talking about the difficulties in keeping up with it all, especially if you’re also trying to keep up with blogging as well.

 Do you believe that doing something so many times can help it become a habit?
 I have mixed emotions on that one.
 There are things I’ve done that have stuck, while other things I’ve done for a long time were good for that moment, but some months later, maybe even a year, it’s like I never did it to begin with.